 There are 2 structures on my lot.
 I rent the larger one to others & live in the smaller one.
-I have been told that for a reverse mortgage, I will be required to live in the larger one.
+I have been told that I will be required to live in the larger one for a reverse mortgage.
 Could that possibly be a HUD requirement?
-I would like to get a copy of HUD's written regulations or law or whatever such a document might called to give to my lender.
-Even a citation to where such law appears would be better than nothing.
-Since the government is partially shut down, I cannot call HUD to for help.
+I would like to get a copy of HUD's written regulations or law or whatever such a document might call to give to my lender.
+Even a citation to where such a law appears would be better than nothing.
+Since the government is partially shut down, I cannot call HUD for help.
 Could you please provide a citation or a copy of the actual law?
 It will make a great difference for me.
 Thank you.By M Bursak on 01.24.2019

 There is no wording of which I am aware that states “if the property is a bona fide duplex, the borrower can live in either unit”.
 HUD just has no wording that delineates which unit the borrower must occupy if the property is a 2 – 4 family residence located within an R-2 or R-3 zoning.